Dynamical Methods for Target Control of Biological Networks: Discussion

-We stress that the results of this paper are affected by some limitations.
+Even under the assumptions that only one high-fidelity Boolean model exists for a given biological network and that dynamics is synchronous, additional limitations are present.
 For example, our estimates of the ground-truth domain of influence of a seed set depend on sampled configurations that constitute only a small fraction of the actual state space, therefore leading to the appearance of false positives in the ground-truth estimates of the domain of influence.
 Although our results were confirmed also in small networks where ground-truth estimates are exact (see Fig.~S6c-d), some of the gaps in size, similarity, and recall seen by the methods tested here may be due to this systematic bias.
-Another major limitation is that these methods were tested only on biological networks of moderate size from the Cell Collective repository.
-It is unclear how different methods would perform in larger and/or non-biological networks.
+Another major limitation is that these methods were tested only on biological networks of moderate size from the Cell Collective repository, and we considered seed sets of maximum size equal to three.
+It is unclear how different methods would perform in larger and/or non-biological networks, and for larger seed sets.
 Further research is needed for this purpose.
 Finally, we note that we relied on pre-existing logical expressions in the Cell Collective for the DNF method, and that such expressions are not in general available for all networks.
 However, as an alternative, it is possible to find disjunctive normal form of the prime implicants of node LUTs using the Quine-McCluskey algorithm \cite{Quine1955truth}; we find that both methods for finding DNF of node expressions make nearly identical predictions (see Fig.~S7), suggesting that the results seen here are also valid for networks that do not have such pre-existing logical expressions available.

-Despite such limitations, this work is a step towards understanding how the behavior of Boolean networks can be effectively and efficiently predicted.
+Despite such limitations, this work is a step towards understanding how the behavior of Boolean networks can be effectively and efficiently predicted, which is essential in target control problems.
 This work further elucidates the type of strategy to be used depending on the network, i.e., sparse {\it vs.} dense, and/or the specific application at hand, i.e., when recall is favored over precision or {\it vice versa}.